lindehaven/CP-M/le/le.md

 ___NOTE!___
   If ^S is pressed repeatedly then screen output may pause.
-  Press ^Q once to unpause.
+  Press ^Q once to unpause screen output.
+  Press ^Q again to refresh the screen.

 ## Screen Layout